neosy/elengrab/README.md

 # License

+Copyright (C) 2025–2026 Yury Savonin (Neosy)

-This project is licensed under the MIT License.
+This project is licensed under the GNU Affero General Public License v3.0 or later (AGPL-3.0-or-later).

+See the LICENSE file for the full license text.